skytreader/vague-rants/docs/0-getting-started.markdown

 `vagrant ssh` SSH into a running VM as the `vagrant` user.

-`vagrant down` Gracefully terminates a running VM.
+`vagrant halt` Gracefully terminates a running VM.

 ## Why Ansible?